History of the Los Angeles Police Department: Parker era (1950–1966)

 Horrall was replaced by a retired Marine general, William A. Worton, who acted as interim chief until 1950, when William H. Parker was chosen in tight competition with Thad Brown.

 Parker advocated police professionalism and autonomy from civilian administration, especially as concerned internal affairs.
 The Bloody Christmas scandal in 1951 led to calls for civilian accountability and an end to police brutality in the city itself.
-Parker served until his death in 1966 from a heart attack, the longest period in office of any chief.

-The LAPD held a contest in 1955 for the motto of their police academy.
+In 1952, Parker produced The Thin Blue Line, a local TV show that aired weekly on which he often appeared.
+In 1955, the LAPD held a contest for the motto of their police academy.
 The winning submission was "To Protect and to Serve", submitted by officer Joseph R. Dorobek.
 It was adopted as the LAPD motto in 1963.

 Around this time the television show Adam-12 and televised edition of Dragnet increased popular support for the LAPD and led to police agencies around the country and the world emulating its structure and echoing its motto.
-In addition to his work with the shows, Webb created the Police Academy Trust Fund and pledged a percentage of their profits to capital improvements for the academy.
+In addition to his work with the shows, Jack Webb created the Police Academy Trust Fund and pledged a percentage of their profits to capital improvements for the academy.

-The most serious challenge in this period was the 1965 Watts riots following accusations of mistreatment and police brutality toward minority communities by the City and the LAPD.
-For six days, buildings and businesses were looted and set on fire, and sniping also took place before the California Army National Guard were deployed to assist the overwhelmed LAPD in restoring order.
-Over 34 people died in the Watts riots and $40 million in damage was caused as almost 1,000 buildings were damaged or destroyed.
-Most of the physical damage was confined to white-owned businesses that were said to have caused resentment in the neighborhood due to perceived unfairness.
+The Los Angeles Times has written extensively regarding accounts of police brutality, abuse, and racism during Parker's tenure with the LAPD, including of the department, as well as city and state officials handling of the 1965 Watts riots.

+Parker is the longest serving police chief in the department's history, serving in the position until his death in 1966 from a heart attack.
+The former LAPD headquarters was renamed Parker Center in 1966 in his honor.

+Parker's tenure as LAPD police chief would also mark the beginning of a tense relationship between the LAPD and the Federal Bureau of Investigation (FBI).
+Despite having similar philosophical views as FBI director J. Edgar Hoover, Parker viewed the LAPD as an institution which should be independent of FBI assistance and interference and was hostile towards Hoover.
+The tense relationship between the LAPD and FBI which began under Parker was only reported as starting to mend in 1994.